ChristopherBroendholt/turtle-shell/README.md

 # turtle-shell
-The slowest shell that exists
+The slowest shell that exists, with the slowest development time.